 - B. Investment options and investment products (i.e., that support Investment Funds that are composed of an aggregate of one or more investment products) may be provided by investment managers or bundled providers.
-Pursuant to Section 121.4501(9)(a), Florida Statutes, the Board shall select one or more providers who offer multiple investment products when such an approach is determined by the Board to afford value to members otherwise not available through individual investment products. - C. Investment options may have performance benchmarks other than the "Representative Performance Benchmarks" listed in IPS-Table 2, but any alternative performance benchmark must be identified in the investment guidelines required under Section XI of this IPS and provide substantial coverage of the financial market segment defined by the corresponding Representative Performance Benchmark. - D. Target Date Funds are only available as a weighted average of Tier II and III options.
-The Board shall establish procedures for initiating rebalancings per approved investment guidelines. - E. With IAC review and input, the Executive Director shall periodically recommend changes to the authorized investment option categories in IPS-Tables 1 and 2, as modifications are appropriate.
+Pursuant to Section 121.4501(9)(a), Florida Statutes, the Board shall select one or more providers who offer multiple investment products when such an approach is determined by the Board to afford value to members otherwise not available through individual investment products.
+Consistent with its fiduciary responsibilities, the Board is permitted by Section 121.4501(8)(h), to develop one or more investment products for the Investment Plan. - C. Investment options may have performance benchmarks other than the "Representative Performance Benchmarks" listed in IPS-Table 2, but any alternative performance benchmark must be identified in the investment guidelines required under Section XI of this IPS and provide substantial coverage of the financial market segment defined by the corresponding Representative Performance Benchmark. - D. Retirement Date Funds are only available as a weighted average of Tier II and III options.
+The Board shall establish procedures for initiating rebalancings per approved investment guidelines.

+E. With IAC review and input, the Executive Director shall periodically recommend changes to the authorized investment option categories in IPS-Tables 1 and 2, as modifications are appropriate.
 Any recommended modifications must be justified in terms of the incremental costs and benefits provided to members.